 Check out my special interest areas by scrolling to the bottom of the page...

 I'm a Registered Integrative Counsellor and Cognitive Behavioural Therapist holding a membership with BACP.
-I work within their ethical frameworks, am fully insured with Balens to practise, registered with ICO and am a member of the PVG Scheme with Disclosure Scotland.
+I work within their ethical frameworks, am fully insured with Balens, registered with ICO and am a member of the PVG Scheme with Disclosure Scotland.